qlamp/homereadingclub/README.md

-# homereadingclub
+# Home reading club
-Reading at home together!
+Want to build a community of clubs regarding reading at home.
+Especially for my dagughter who is a pupil.
+Let's explore this area together!